Advising System - Archived 2019-20 Graduate Catalog

 International Student Services

-International Student Services provides non-immigrant student advising, work authorization and advising, advocacy, on-boarding, programming and personal support for international graduate students.
+International Student Services provides student advising, work authorization and advising, advocacy, on-boarding, programming and personal support for international graduate students.
 The Office is the liaison with the U.S. Department of State, US Citizenship and Immigration Services and the Department of Homeland Security concerning student immigration issues.
 ISS also serves the BGSU community as a resource for international recruitment and transcript evaluation, as needed.
 The International Student Services Office is located at 319 Administration Building.